hey-farhan/invoice-qc-service-farhan/README.md

 **Limitation:** If PDF extraction fails completely, the system returns empty data rather than attempting alternative extraction methods.

-**Impact:** Corrupted or scanned PDFs will fail silently.
+Corrupted or scanned PDFs will fail silently.

-**Future Enhancement:** Could add OCR fallback for scanned documents.
+Could add OCR fallback for scanned documents.

 #### 6. Validation Rule Thresholds

 **Limitation:** Some thresholds (e.g., 10,000 EUR limit, 7-11 digit customer numbers) are based on sample data and might not cover all real-world cases.

-**Impact:** Edge cases outside observed patterns might be incorrectly flagged.
+Edge cases outside observed patterns might be incorrectly flagged.

-**Mitigation:** Thresholds can be easily adjusted in validator.py.
+Thresholds can be easily adjusted in validator.py.

 #### 7. Concurrent Processing

 **Limitation:** CLI processes files sequentially.
 No parallel processing for large batches.

-**Impact:** Processing hundreds of PDFs could be slow.
+Processing hundreds of PDFs could be slow.

-**Future Enhancement:** Could add multiprocessing for batch operations.
+Could add multiprocessing for batch operations.

 #### 8. Database Persistence

 **Limitation:** No database integration.
 All results are file-based (JSON).

-**Impact:** Can't query historical validations or track trends over time.
+Can't query historical validations or track trends over time.

-**Simplification:** Kept system stateless for simplicity and easier deployment.
+Kept system stateless for simplicity and easier deployment.

-#### 9. Authentication/Authorization

-**Limitation:** API has no authentication.
-Anyone with network access can use it.

-**Impact:** Not suitable for production without adding auth layer.

-**Simplification:** Focused on core functionality rather than security infrastructure.

-#### 10. Frontend Error Handling
+#### 9. Frontend Error Handling

 **Limitation:** Basic error messages.
 No retry logic or detailed error breakdowns in UI.

-**Impact:** Users might not understand why validation failed without checking JSON response.
+Users might not understand why validation failed without checking JSON response.

-**Future Enhancement:** Could add more granular error display and retry mechanisms.

 ### Time-Based Simplifications

 Due to time constraints, I intentionally simplified:

 1. **No Unit Tests:** Focused on functional implementation rather than test coverage
-2. **No CI/CD:** Manual deployment process
+2. **No Data Storage in Database**
 3. **No Logging Infrastructure:** Basic console logging only
 4. **No Performance Optimization:** No caching, indexing, or query optimization
 5. **No Internationalization:** German-only, no multi-language support

-These limitations are documented here for transparency and could be addressed in future iterations based on production requirements.
+These limitations are documented here for transparency and could be addressed in future if required.

 ---

 ## License

-This project was created as part of a technical assessment.
+This project was created as part of a technical assessment for DeepLogic.ai All rights reserved.
 ---

 ## Contact

-For questions or issues, please contact [Your Name/Email].
+For questions or issues, please contact Farhan Inamdar / inamdarfarhan37@gmail.com